BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

     linkStyle 74 stroke:green,stroke-width:2.0px
     linkStyle 75 stroke:#55f,stroke-width:2.0px
 ```
 By signing Casey's release, Blockchain Everyday has created a new root of trust for corporations (or individuals) who mandate a link to a D&B number.
-These companies with more stringent regulations will still be able to chain forward to new releases, just with a different root of trust from companies (or individuals) who were willing to trust on the GitHub IDs alone.
+These companies with more stringent regulations will still be able to chain forward to new releases, just with a different root of trust than those companies (or individuals) who were willing to trust on the GitHub IDs alone.

 ### 3. Casey Chains His Software Releases [Chained Data]

 > _Problem Solved:_ Casey wants to be able to continuously rerelease his software, while reducing validation cost over time.

 Because Casey (and/or Blockchain Everyday) has established a root of trust with the initial release of Gordian Envelope, future releases can now be published without the need to reestablish the signers.
-This is done by incorporating links to previous releases in each envelope.
-As long as users stored previous envelopes and recorded their validation, they will know that they can trust the new envelope because it continues to contain the public keys that they had previous checked.
+This is done by including links to previous releases in each envelope.
+As long as users stored previous envelopes and recorded their validation, they will know that they can trust the new envelope because its still being signed with the private keys linked to the pubkeys from that initial release.

-The Gordian Envelope for a new release looks much like that for a previous release, with the addition of a `previousRelease` link and the removal of the `signerInfo` (which appeared when the signers debuted in Gordian Envelope 1.0.0).
+The Gordian Envelope for a new release looks much like that for a previous release, with the addition of a `previousRelease` link and the removal of the `signerInfo` (which appeared when the signers debuted in Gordian Envelope 1.0.0) and can be rediscovered by chaining `previousRelease` links.
 ```
 "Gordian Envelope 1.0.1" [
     "fileInfo": "gordian-envelope-1.0.1.dm" [